The Algorithmic Geometry of Decompression Schedules: Online value functions and dynamic programming

-\begin{proof} Upper bound: concatenate any admissible $(u,g)$ on $[0,h]$ with an optimal tail from $(z(h),P(h))$.
-Lower bound: truncate an $\varepsilon$-optimal control at $h$ and use optimality of the tail; let $\varepsilon\downarrow 0$.
-Measurable selection follows since $u$ ranges over a finite set and $\calG$ is finite with a measurable graph, apply Lemma \ref{lem:measurable-selection}. \end{proof}
+\begin{proof} The upper bound follows by concatenating any admissible $(u,g)$ on $[0,h]$ with an $\varepsilon$-optimal tail from $(z(h),P(h))$ and then letting $\varepsilon\downarrow0$.
+The lower bound follows by truncating an $\varepsilon$-optimal complete control at $h$ and using the definition of the tail value.
+On a finite discretisation the selector is obtained by tie breaking among finitely many actions; the stated Borel extension is the standard finite valued measurable selection argument. \end{proof}